The Belonging Retreat

 The format includes:

-• Gentle contemplative practices
+• Guided contemplative practices outdoors

-• Time outdoors for integration and reflection
+• Time for quiet wandering and personal reflection

 • This retreat may be a good fit if: